gudiausha/Golang_PoC/README.md

 ### Pre-requisties
 * Go initial setup
 * Mux package in Go.
 To download type `go get github.com/gorilla/mux` in cmd
+* Secure cookie package in Go.
+To download type `go get github.com/securecookie` in cmd

 ### Folder Structure
 The folder structure along with their descriptions is given below.